coopcycle/coopcycle-docs/docs/_admin/restaurants/_includes/settlement.md

 <span class="badge badge-info">TIP:</span><span> The following settings should be configured for both <storng>Enable variable amount paid by the customer</strong></span>
 ### Selecting `No`

-Selecting `no` is the default option and will allow you to use a fixed amount when charging the delivery fee to the customer.
+The default option is `no` and will allow you to use a fixed amount when charging the customer the delivery fee.

 **Amount charged by the platform** is the fixed delivery fee that the Coop will receive (the platform being the Coop).
 **Amount paid by the customer** is the fixed delivery fee that the Customer will pay when ordering.